Skip to content

 07 matka Vitali kopioi

-The original manuscript of the Kalevala comprises three notebooks.
-Lönnrot signed the first of these on 29 September 1834, soon after returning from a vaccination trip to Ristijärvi, Hyrynsalmi, Suomussalmi and Puolanka.
-Following that trip, he set out by boat along Lake Oulujärvi to Pyykkölä, Mananmansalo and Jaalanka.
+The original Kalevala manuscript consists of three notebooks.
+Lönnrot signed the first on September 29, 1834, after returning from a vaccination tour that included Ristijärvi, Hyrynsalmi, Suomussalmi, and Puolanka.
+His travels then took him by boat across Lake Oulujärvi and onward to various villages throughout the region.

 Lönnrotin laskelma runoista